mkulak/tili-tili/README.md

 How to run:
 --
 * install local postgres server with user `postgres` and empty password.
-Create database 'tili'
+Create database `tili`
 * run `./gradlew run`

 How to test